 Sending data through beams of light?
 Everything you need to know about Li-Fi

 The use of radio technology such as Wi-Fi and cellular touches almost all aspects of our everyday lives and significantly underpins many of the services upon which we rely.
-In today’s connected world, most households in the UK will have a broadband connection along with a cellular mobile phone and the number of devices we use is ever-increasing due to new technology such as automation and VR putting added strain on the network usage.
+In today’s connected world, most households in the UK will have a broadband connection along with a mobile device.
+However, as our technology intake increases, so does the strain on our networks.

 But what if there was a way to connect to the internet and benefit from a direct connection with much faster speeds?
 Li-Fi…

-Li-Fi (Light Fidelity) is an emerging wireless technology which could hold the key to solving the challenges faced by 5G.
-Transmitting at multiple gigabits, it is deemed more reliable, virtually interference-free and uniquely more secure than radio technology such as Wi-Fi or cellular.
+Li-Fi (Light Fidelity) is a mobile wireless communication technology that utilises light to transmit data between devices rather than radiofrequency.
+Li-Fi could hold the key to solving the challenges faced by 5G.
+By transmitting at multiple gigabits, it is deemed more reliable, virtually interference-free and uniquely more secure than radio technology such as Wi-Fi or cellular.

 It enables users to send and receive data through beams of LED light and has been dubbed the next generation of wireless that is ready for seamless integration into the 5G core.
 With Li-Fi, your light bulb is essentially your router.
 It uses common household LED light bulbs to enable data transfer, boasting speeds of up to 224 gigabits per second.